PulseWaves/Specification/specification.rst

     "...", "...", "...", "..."
     "...", "...", "...", "..."

-Optical Center to Anchor Point:
+Extra Waves Bytes:
-  This field is usually not used.
-It only exists if the number of "Bits for Distance from Optical" in the corresponding pulse description record is non-zero.
-It then specifies the distance from the optical center to the anchor point in sample units.
-Depending on the value of the corresponding "Decimal Digits in Distance" field, this number may need to be scaled by 0.1 or 0.01.
-This field exists only to account for the (rare?) case that it is important to keep track of the optical origin while at the same time it not being possible to do this by using the optical origin as  the anchor point.
+  This field only exists if the "Number of Extra Waves Bytes" in the corresponding sampling description record is non-zero.
+This field is currently not used but assures forward compatibility in case that laster versions of the PulseWaves format add additional attributes to all waves.
+The corresponding number of e extra bytes needs then to be read or be skipped before attempting to read the next field of the waves of a pulse.

 Number of Segments in Sampling m:
   This field only exists if the number of "Bits for Number of Segments" in the corresponding sampling description record is non-zero.
 It then specifies the number of segments in this sampling that can vary from one pulse to the next (i.e. "variable segmentation").
 If the number of "Bits for Number of Segments" in the corresponding sampling description record is zero, the number of segments is fixed and is specified in the "Number of Sements" field of the "corresponding pulse desciption record  (i.e. "fixed segmentation").